jkellyphilly/random-learning/README.md

 # random-learning
-My random odds and ends for continuous learning
+My random odds and ends for continuous learning in all sorts of things!